About Marcus Ferguson

 Some counselling is based on problem solving - define an outcome, decide on the steps needed to achieve it, and go and do it!
 This is great for problems that can be defined in practical terms, but not all problems can be so clearly stated.

 This journey into the world of psychotherapy and personal development began in my twenties.
 While at university, studying science, I became aware of a lack of satisfaction in my own life.
-Looking back now I recognise the lack of passion and lack of connection, a lack of self confidence that left my social life underdeveloped, and my life direction unclear.
+Looking back now I recognise the lack of passion and lack of connection, a lack of self-confidence that left my social life underdeveloped, and my life direction unclear.
 Back then I simply knew that something was missing.

-My martial arts teacher at the time suggested I take part in a personal development course that he had done previously.
+My martial arts teacher (and Taoist master) at the time suggested I take part in a personal development course that he had done previously.
 I followed his advice, which lead me to several such courses over time.
-These courses had a profound impact on me, and some profound changes occured in my life.
+These courses had a profound impact on me, and some profound changes occurred in my life.
 The courses were based around deep exploration of emotions, expression of what has been suppressed and learning to like yourself for who you are.
 The combination of martial arts, Taoism and expressive therapies unlocked parts of me that had been in deep freeze for years.

 This combination of interests caused me to notice something interesting.
 I would often meet people involved in personal development who expressed an interest in weight loss or fitness, some of whom became clients.
 Almost invariably, they were the worst clients I had.
 The emotional awareness they were developing did not translate into action to change their lives.
 In fact, in some ways their lives became messier, as the freedom to follow one's emotions does not always lead in a healthy direction.